Deploy

 COPY --from=node-dependencies /usr/src/app/node_modules ./{my_webapp}/views/node_modules

-Combines the raw python files, python dependencies, and the built frontend.
+Combines the raw Python files, virtual environment, and the built frontend.

 # Create and switch to a new user